-- Soft Arranger package This is actually a bundle packed into a convenient zip file which contains the Soft Arranger software, presets and samples for the TX16Wx sampler, settings for Reaper, a demo style to get started and installation instructions.
+Both of these packaged zip files contain the Soft Arranger software, presets and samples for the TX16Wx sampler, settings for Reaper, a demo style to get started and installation instructions.

-- Reaper The DAW of choice mostly because of flexibility and because it works on both mac and windows.
-Actually this is the only software that is not free but you can use it in trial mode.
+The DAW of choice mostly because of flexibility and because it works on both mac and windows.
+Actually this is the only software that is not truly free although you can use it in trial mode.
 Buying Reaper is definitely recommended since a non professional license is dirt cheap.
-If you don’t want to use Reaper you can use any other DAW just fine but you will have to make your own presets which means a little extra work.
+If you don’t want to use Reaper you can use any other DAW just fine but you will have to make your own presets which means quite a bit of extra work.

-- TX16Wx A really cool sampler plugin which will be needed for drums, synthesizers and samples to actually sound.
+A really cool sampler plugin which will be needed for drums, synthesizers and samples to actually make sound.

 This is an extension for Reaper so that it will behave like a multitimbral synthesizer with presets that can be easily called up via MIDI.